Article 1: Name of Organization

 1.01.
 The name of the organization shall be _____________________.
 (The "Organization").

-According to the needs of each organization, constitutions will vary.
+Constitutions will vary according to the needs of each organization.
 This sample is to help you think about your organization and its needs.
-Certain items, in italics, are required.
+All language in italics is required in your organization's constitution and must be abided by.

 1.01.
 The name of the organization shall be _____________________.
 (The "Organization").